SnowflakePowered/shiratsu/spec.md

 \* See [release title derivation](#release-title-derivation) on how this name is derived.

 The `game_id` value MUST NOT be saved or persisted anywhere outside of a query.
-It SHOULD NOT be used for anything except to refer to other tables that relate to a game entry, and SHALL NOT carry any meaning across different releases of the Shiragame database.
-It MUST NOT be used as a canonical identifier for a game entry, and MAY change without incurring API breakage across different releases of the Shiragame database.
+It SHOULD NOT be used for anything except to refer to other tables that relate to a game entry, and SHALL NOT carry any meaning across different releases of the shiragame database.
+It MUST NOT be used as a canonical identifier for a game entry, and MAY change without incurring API breakage across different releases of the shiragame database.
 They MUST only be treated as opaque cursors by the client consumer.

 #### Release Title Derivation